dianavile/dianavile/README.md

  :books: During the 4-month Nanodegree in Digital Marketing, I gained real-world experience running live campaigns.
 And learned from top experts (Facebook, Google, Hootsuite, HubSpot, MailChimp, Moz) with a 360-degree understanding of digital marketing.

 ### Front-end Web Developer Digital Nanodegree Program @[Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd0011) (2018-2019)
  :books: I won a full Google scholarshipgrant to attend the Front-end Web Developer Digital Nanodegree Program @ Udacity.
-In several months, I learned how to build high quality websites and dynamic applications to create a satisfying user experiences for the web.
+In eight months, I learned how to build high quality websites and dynamic applications to create a satisfying user experiences for the web.
 At that time, creating Progressive Web Applications in React was part of the program.
 </details>